hannah-ahl/klarna-design/input-fields.md

 ### Field type

-Bordered fields should be used for flows where conversion play a big part, e.g. KCO, KP and Sofort.
+Bordered fields should be used for flows where conversion plays a big part, e.g. KCO, KP and Sofort.
 Borderless fields should be used for “home-base” interfaces such as the Klarna App and desktop interface, internal interfaces and styleguides.